-For additional flavour, plant-based protein and healthy fats, make a batch of my simple six ingredient vegan sour cream.
+For additional flavor, plant-based protein and healthy fats, make a batch of my simple six ingredient vegan sour cream.
 With cashews and tofu as the base, this sour cream adds a tasty nutritional boost to the sweet potato kale burritos.

 The hardest part of this recipe will be rolling up your wrap.
 It will be so full of amazing ingredients that I’m sure it will overflow!
 If you don’t want to use a wrap this is also a great burrito bowl recipe.
-Let me know your favourite burrito filling in the comments below!

 Sweet Potato Kale Burrito